rehierl/abstract-properties/11-x-setup-of-sets/11-2-hierarchy-of-scopes/1-2-setup-index-based.md

-When choosing to provide numeric index-based ids via the index-order of an ordered sequence of sets, one would certainly want to first **reduce** the amount of elements in each set to a bare minimum.
+When choosing to provide numeric index-based ids via the index-order of an ordered sequence of sets, one would certainly want to first **reduce** the amount of elements in each set as far as possible.
 The following will mention the aspects one should keep in mind.

 Note that, due to the below, an index-based setup is effectively an encoding